 Additionally, the HOA won’t get all the dues it expects, which puts the entire building at risk when it comes to things like maintenance and upkeep.
 This can create a serious domino effect.

-Finally, not all types of mortgage lenders offers condo financing, so less competition means higher rates.
+Finally, not all mortgage lenders offers condo financing, so less competition could mean higher rates.

 FHA Loans on Condos

-As far as FHA loans go, there generally isn’t a pricing adjustment for condos, but you may find that fewer condominium complexes are approved for FHA financing, meaning it might not be an option at all.
+As far as FHA loans go, there generally isn’t a pricing adjustment for condos, but you may find that fewer condominium complexes are actually approved for FHA financing.

 The FHA recently enacted a tough set of standards for condos, including strict zoning rules and policies where a certain number of units must be owner-occupied, sold before endorsement, and current on HOA payments.

-This doesn’t mean you need to go out and buy a house, because that opens a whole nother can of worms, but it’s something to think about.
+This doesn’t mean you need to go out and buy a house, because that may open another can of worms, but it’s something to think about when seeking financing.